medic/cht-core/TESTING.md

 ## Protractor Tips

 ### File Structure
-Tests files should represent a feature within the application.
-Using `describe` to identify the feature and `it` detail the individual functions of the feature.
+Test files should represent a feature within the application.
+Using `describe` to identify the feature and `it` to detail the individual functions of the feature.

 EX: `describe('Users can login )`  `it(with valid credentials)`